silentdance/ram/intl.en-US/Product Introduction/What is RAM.md

 # What is RAM {#concept_oyr_zzv_tdb .concept}

 Resource Access Management \(RAM\) is a cloud service that helps you **manage user identities** and **control resources access**.
 Using RAM, you can create and manage user accounts, and control the operation permissions that these user accounts possess for resources under your account, for example, employees, systems, and applications.
-If multiple users in your enterprise need to collaborate with each other to perform operations on resources, using RAM allows you to avoid sharing your Alibaba Cloud account AccessKey with other users.
+If multiple users in your enterprise collaboratively work with resources, using RAM allows you to avoid sharing your Alibaba Cloud account AccessKey with other users.
 Instead, you can grant users the minimum permissions needed to complete their work, reducing security risks of your enterprise.

 ## Identity management and access control {#section_rwm_q1w_tdb .section}